Thilak-07/Delta_Web-Dev_Task-3/README.md

 # Poll Booth
 Vikram and Pavithra want to decide upon a design for Delta T Shirt.
 They decided to put up a poll among Delta members to select a design.
-So they asked their juniors to develop a portal which facilitates polling among teams.<br>
+So they asked their juniors to develop a portal which facilitates polling among teams.
 They need a website which allows creation of teams and polls within the team members built upon a full fledged frontend and backend.

 ## Get Started: